 However, as Paul is also noting, salvation history also has a subjective or personal reality.
 Through the Holy Spirit, God acts to call individuals so that they might learn of the objective reality of salvation and then receive it personally.
 In Romans 10, Paul wonders how this personal response can occur if each person does not hear about and then respond to the objective reality of the gospel (Romans 10:9-15).

-Because of this outpouring, which is a revolutionary and stunning new event in salvation history, it is possible from that time forward that, "everyone who calls on the name of the Lord will be saved" (Acts 2:21).
+Because of this objective/universal outpouring of the Spirit, in Jesus, upon humanity, which is a revolutionary and stunning new event in salvation history, it is possible from that time forward that, "everyone who calls on the name of the Lord will be saved" (Acts 2:21).
 Sometimes people object to seeing this outpouring as meaning that all people from that moment forward "have the Holy Spirit."
 By that phrase, they probably mean that all people everywhere are converted to Christ.
-But that is not what a Trinitarian, incarnational theology is declaring.
-Speaking of people as "having the Holy Spirit" typically reflects a reductionist view of salvation which sees it as a mere transaction wherein we give God our repentance and faith and he, in return, gives us the Holy Spirit for the first time (a misunderstanding of Acts 2:38--for a detailed exegesis of this passage, click here).
+But that is not what an incarnational Trinitarian theology is declaring.
+Speaking of people as "having the Holy Spirit" typically reflects a reductionist view of salvation which sees it as a mere transaction wherein we give God our repentance and faith and, in return, he gives us the Holy Spirit for the first time (a misunderstanding of Acts 2:38--for a detailed exegesis of this passage, click here).

 All of us are quite fortunate that the transactional model of salvation is not the full truth.
-The truth of the gospel is that through Jesus' life, death, resurrection and ascension, and the outpouring of the Holy Spirit, all of us have been included in God's love and life.
+The truth of the gospel is that through Jesus' life, death, resurrection and ascension, and the outpouring of the Holy Spirit, all of us have been, in Christ, included in God's love and life.
 All have been "accepted in the beloved" as Paul says in Ephesians 1:6 (KJV).

-We would not even think about doing any of this unless the Holy Spirit was poured out and thus operating in our hearts and minds to "call us out of darkness into his wonderful light (1 Peter 2:9) into "fellowship with his Son, Jesus Christ our Lord (1 Cor 1:9).
-This calling to God (1Thess 2:12, 1Pet 5:10 and 2Pet 1:3) is the work of the Holy Spirit--a work that God himself initiates.
+We would not even think about doing any of this unless Jesus had taken upon himself and made in our humanity a "home" for the Spirit and then poured out the Spirit in such a way that he then calls people "out of darkness into his wonderful light (1 Peter 2:9) into "fellowship with his Son, Jesus Christ our Lord (1 Cor 1:9).
+This calling, in Christ, to God (1Thess 2:12, 1Pet 5:10 and 2Pet 1:3) is the work of the Holy Spirit--a work that God himself initiates and accomplishes for us in the vicarious (substitutionary, representative) humanity of Jesus.

-Included in Christ, all people are called already to God in an objective sense.
+Thus, included already in Christ, all people are already, in Christ, called to God in an objective sense.
 But that call becomes personal in our subjective experience when the Holy Spirit moves in our life.
 This does not mean that the Spirit comes to us for the first time, but that now he works in us in a new (often mysterious) way.

 Theologians sometimes refer to this move as the “personal call” to distinguish it from the “general call” that has gone out to all humanity through the declaration of the gospel (2Thess 2:14).
 The Holy Spirit, working sovereignly in people’s minds, turns the general call into a personal call—opening the person’s mind and summoning them to put their trust in God and to follow Jesus.